ozanhazer/laravel-discuss/README.md

 3. Add trait `use Alfatron\Discuss\Traits\DiscussUser` to `App\User` class.

 4. Override the `isDiscussSuperAdmin` method of the `DiscussUser` trait in the `App\User` class to define the super admins.
-Super admins can give permissions to other users and can take all the moderation actions.
+Only super admins can give permissions to other users and no user has the super admin privileges by default.

 5. Navigate to `https://yourproject.test/discuss`